-And on and on until Browder suddenly cuts it short and shuts the door, leaving the prisoner to implore,”What?!
+And on and on, back and forth, until Browder suddenly cuts it short and shuts the door, leaving his prisoner to implore,”What?!
 Wait?!
 What — What does it mean?!! “

-The deputy is getting a phone call from headquarters, but before he picks up we can hear him scoff:
+It means the deputy is getting a phone call from headquarters, but before he picks up we can hear him finish a final thought aloud:

 “…unless the bird snorted cocaine then!”
 [Body Cam 10:37]

-For the first time (but not the last) Browder unwinds his version of events, the same story he tells in the Incident Report.
-A few one-sided pull-quotes from his spiel will suffice:
+For the first time (and not the last) Browder unwinds his version of events.
+It is the same story he will tell in the Incident Report.
+A few lopsided pull-quotes from his roadside spiel will suffice:

 “Coming back around I shot, I guess, by it.
 He must have been pulling off on me some way…”